 In addition, as the impacts of COVID-19 continue, there could be further impact on DAREarts and its members.
 Management is actively monitoring the affect on its financial condition, liquidity, and operations.
-As of July 31, 2020, DAREarts had received \$62,285 in Canada Emergency Wage Subsidy (CEWS).
+As of July 31, 2021, DAREarts had received \$217,084 (2020 - \$62,285) in Canada Emergency Wage Subsidy (CEWS) which has been included in government grants.